 - Species identified on the List of Wildlife Species at Risk set out in Schedule 1 of the Species at Risk Act, including the critical habitat or the residences of individuals or that species, as defined in subsection 2(1) of the Species at Risk Act. - Species that have been recognized as at risk by COSEWIC or by provincial or territorial authorities.

-If YES, consult with Parks Canada Wildlife or Aquatics Specialists to determine if the project may proceed.
+If YES, consult with Parks Canada Wildlife, Vegetation or Aquatics Specialists and/or the Park Ecologist/Species at Risk Coordinator to determine if the project may proceed.

 PART 8: DECISION STATEMENT